netbox-community/netbox-plugin-tutorial/tutorial/step07-navigation.md

 # Step 7: Navigation

 So far, we've been manually entering URLs to access our plugin's views.
-This obviously will not suffice for regular use, so let's see about adding some links to NetBox' navigation menu.
+This obviously will not suffice for regular use, so let's see about adding some links to NetBox's navigation menu.

 :blue_square: **Note:** If you skipped the previous step, run `git checkout step06-templates`.